 - It doesn’t have to be all or nothing.
 Your child can receive gifts from family (who know best what he wants, anyway) but donations from party guests.
 She can donate a percentage of her allowance to charity rather than the whole amount; keeping some will teach her about spending and saving and keep her motivated.

 - Make it automatic.
 Have three different piggy banks: one for saving, one for spending, and one for sharing.
 Or designate a portion of his allowance to be donated, let him pick the cause, and only give him what’s his to keep.

 - Get her involved in your family’s philanthropical projects and decisions.
 Charities that target children are often particularly appealing to kids.
 Organizations like Heifer International offer help in getting your child involved.
 Changing the Present allows donors to “shop” for causes and offers special kids’ and $5 and under sections.
 Or give her a gift certificate to use at markmakers, a similar organization geared exclusively to children.

 - If despite your best efforts your child isn’t ready to give money, encourage her to give time.
-VolunteerMatch can help you find opportunities to volunteer together, and the Kids Care Clubs offer age-appropriate lessons on helping others.
+VolunteerMatch can help you find opportunities to volunteer together.

 It isn’t always easy to teach kids to share the wealth, but give it a try.
 You’ll all be the richer for it.